ASUS VG248QG 24" G-SYNC Gaming Monitor vs LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor

 Frequently Asked Questions

-ASUS VG248QG 24" G-SYNC Gaming Monitor excels if you value ultra-fast 0.5ms (gtg) response time virtually eliminates motion blur and ghosting.
-LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor is better if you prioritize unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
-Pick based on your budget and daily use.
+ASUS VG248QG 24" G-SYNC Gaming Monitor is the better choice if you prioritize ultra-fast 0.5ms (gtg) response time virtually eliminates motion blur and ghosting.
+LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor wins if you value unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
+Both are rated highly (4.5★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure